victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid email format :
   `Emails should be of the format local-part@domain...`

+- Invalid tag format :
+  `Tag names should be alphanumeric and not contain any spaces.`

 - INDEX is greater than the number of friends :
   `The friend index provided is bigger than your number of friends.`